 Curriculum - Maths

-At Woodlands Infant and Nursery School we aim to make Maths meaningful, exciting and engaging.
-We place great emphasis upon developing the key skills in mathematics so that your child can apply a solid understanding of number, data handling, shape, space and measures, in order to solve problems in a wide range of real-life situations.
+At Woodlands Infant and Nursery School we aim to make maths meaningful, exciting and engaging.
+We place great emphasis upon developing the key skills in mathematics in order to solve problems in a wide range of real-life situations.

-When investigating mathematically, we encourage our children to reason, generalise and make sense of solutions.
-We aim to foster fluency in performing written and mental calculations and mathematical techniques.
-Lots of work is carried out on using and understanding the mathematical language and symbols accurately in their work and children are encouraged to use this when discussing their work with others.
+When investigating mathematically, we encourage our children to reason, generalise and make sense of problems.
+We aim to foster fluency in written and mental calculations and mathematical strategies.
+Our learning focuses on understanding the mathematical language and symbols accurately in work and children are encouraged to use this when discussing their work with others.

-A manipulative is a physical object that children or teachers can touch and move which is used to support the teaching and learning of mathematics.
-In our lessons Numicon, counters, cubes and Dienes blocks are used regularly to support children to engage with mathematical ideas.
+A manipulative is a physical object that can be touched and moved.
+Manipulatives are used to support the teaching and learning of mathematics.
+Examples of manipulatives that the children use regularly to support their learning and understanding of mathematical concepts include Numicon, counters, cubes and Dienes blocks.